Bamber Gascoigne: Personal life, honours and death

 In January 2022, Gascoigne was hospitalised for three weeks with pneumonia.
-Following his hospitalisation, Gascoigne's health drastically declined.
+Following his hospitalisation, his health drastically declined.
 He died at his home in Richmond on 8 February 2022, at the age of 87.
-Stephen Fry led the tributes to Gascoigne, saying he was "such an elegant, intelligent man".
+Stephen Fry, another famous University Challenge alumnus, led the tributes to Gascoigne, saying he was "such an elegant, intelligent man".
 Victoria Coren Mitchell, host of BBC quiz show Only Connect, said: "No quiz host has ever seemed more like they could answer all the questions themselves."